cansinacarer/maillistshield-file-intake-service/readme.md

 # Mail List Shield - File Intake Service

-__Important:__ Consider the consequences of running this locally when the remote process is also running.
-Different env variables and bucket would be safer after launch.
-Or at least use the `PAUSE` environment variable on the server.

-This is the process that monitors the folder where files are first uploaded (`uploaded`), processes them, then saves the processed copy to the `in_progress` folder.
+This is the process that monitors the folder where files are first uploaded (`uploaded`), processes them, This microservice runs a monitoring loop to check the `/validation/uploaded` directory on the S3 bucket and the `Jobs` table in the database for matching job records.

-Based on user declaration, the processed files have:

-- header row variability handled,
+When a new file and a corresponding job is found, this service performs the following tasks:

-- all except email column removed,
+- Remove all columns except email,
-- empty rows removed,
+- Remove empty rows,
-- TODO: duplicates not removed,
-- the email column named as "Email",
+- Rename the email column as "Email",
-- rows counted and recorded to db,
-- credits deducted.
+- Count the rows and record it into the job record in the database,
+- Deduct credits based on the record count in the cleaned up file,
+- Create a standardized version of the file in `/validation/in-progress` in the S3 bucket.

 Excel files are supported as input, but all outputs are converted to csv.